CuriousOne23/WhenMathPrays/docs/interactive_editor_user_guide.md

 4. Use primitive gauge to record exact values tested
 5. Cancel (ESC) to test different values, or save when satisfied

-### 5. Hypothetical "What-If" Analysis (NEW)
+### 5. Counterfactual Explorer (NEW)
+**Definition:** *Counterfactual thinking* is a clinical psychology term for exploring "what might have been" - examining how outcomes would differ if past events had unfolded differently.
+This tool provides real-time counterfactual analysis for relationship trajectories.

 **Goal:** Test how changing a single primitive value would affect the final outcome without modifying the actual data

 **Workflow:**
 1. **Shift+Click** on any primitive plot at the desired Y-value (near an event time)
 2. A black **X marker** appears at the clicked position (snapped to nearest event)
-3. A black **X marker** appears on the gamma_self trajectory showing the **final outcome** if that primitive had the clicked value
+3. A black **X marker** appears on the gamma_self trajectory showing the **counterfactual outcome** if that primitive had the clicked value
-4. Both **readout gauges update** showing the hypothetical primitive value and final gamma_self position
+4. Both **readout gauges update** showing the hypothetical primitive value and resulting gamma_self position
-5. **Drag the X marker** up/down to test different hypothetical values in real-time
+5. **Drag the X marker** up/down to explore different counterfactual scenarios in real-time
 6. **Shift+Click elsewhere** to test a different primitive/event (previous X markers clear automatically)

 **Use Cases:**
-- "What if resonance had been higher at day 14?"
+- "What if resonance had been higher at day 14?" (counterfactual exploration)
-- "How much would increasing altruism at day 21 improve the outcome?"
+- "How much would increasing altruism at day 21 improve the outcome?" (sensitivity analysis)
-- "Would lowering visibility at day 7 prevent the final breakup?"
+- "Would lowering visibility at day 7 prevent the final breakup?" (intervention testing)

-**Note:** Hypothetical markers (X) are **diagnostic only** - they don't modify your data.
-Use regular marker dragging to actually change values.
+**Note:** Counterfactual markers (X) are **exploratory only** - they don't modify your data.
+Use regular marker dragging to actually commit changes.

 ---